 Past, present, and reasonably foreseeable future projects affecting the floodplain around Dyke Marsh include the wetland removal and mitigations projects associated with the Woodrow Wilson Bridge Construction, development of the Belle Haven Country Club Golf course, and the Clean Rivers Project under construction by DC Water.
 The wetlands mitigation projects associated with the bridge enhanced floodplain capacity along the Potomac River, by the creating and preservation of more wetlands than were impacted by the bridge.
 Development of National Harbor also affected the floodplain on the Maryland side of the Potomac River by hardening the shoreline, and therefore affects the floodplain function on the Virginia side.
+Future development at National Harbor is not expected to affect floodplain values or functions.
 The Clean Rivers Project will indirectly improve floodplain capacity by storing potentially large volumes of stormwater and reducing flood volumes downstream.
 The continued erosion of the marsh and reduction of floodplain function and values under alternative A would contribute adverse impacts to the mostly beneficial cumulative impacts on floodplains from other projects over time.
 The contribution would be noticeable, and not appreciable, because the impacts from the erosion of the marsh would affect only the immediate vicinity of the marsh.